-ASIC would be satisfied that RM1 has demonstrated the required knowledge and skills in relation to the assets under management under Option 5.
+ASIC would accept that RM1 has demonstrated the required knowledge and skills in relation to the assets under management under Option 5.
+We would also impose a key person condition on RM1, given the applicant's reliance on RM1's relevant asset expertise.

-We would not consider that RM1 or RM2 have demonstrated the required knowledge and skills under Option 5 for providing the financial services.
+We would not consider that RM1 and RM2 have, either individually or collectively, demonstrated the required competence (knowledge and skills) to operate a CCIV.